jj1bdx/airspy-fmradion/README.md

 * Halfband kernel filter designed by Twitter @lambdaprog is set for Airspy conversion filter
 * Finetuner is removed (Not really needed for +-1ppm or less offset)
 * Audio sample rate is fixed to 48000Hz

-### Conversion process

-* An integer downsampler is added to the first-stage LowPassFilterFirIQ (LPFIQ)
-* Use pre-built optimized filter coefficients for LPFIQ and audio filters
-* Input -> LPFIQ 1st -> LPFIQ 2nd -> PhaseDiscriminator
-* 10MHz -> 312.5kHz (/32)
-* 2.5MHz -> 312.5kHz (/8)
-* Use `AIRSPY_SAMPLE_FLOAT32_IQ` to directly obtain float IQ sample data from Airspy: IF level is now -24.08dB than the previous (pre-v0.2.2) version
-* Use sparse debug output for ppm and other level status
-* CPU usage: approx. 56% -> approx. 31% on Mac mini 2018, with debug output on, comparing with ngsoftfm-jj1bdx 0.1.14
-* More optimization on LPFIQ and audio filters by assuming symmetric coefficients (-5% of Mac mini 2018 CPU usage)

 ### Airspy R2 / Mini configuration options